Designing a Perfect Sleeping Machine!

 My Combo Topper

-The picture shows the construction of my dual layer topper, consisting of a cotton-polyester zippered cover housing the 2" Gel MF - medium density over top of the 2" Latex soft density foam.
+The picture shows the construction of my dual layer topper, consisting of a cotton-polyester zippered cover housing the 2" Gel MF - 3lb density over top of the 2" Latex low density (soft) foam.

 My combo topper sits on top of the 9" Roma Latex mattress which is mounted on the wood base foundation (not visible).